8 of the best electric blankets – for a cosy, toasty bed set-up

 As the sort of people who get chilly on summer days, I was very well qualified to put the best electric blankets to the test.
 I actually have Reynaud's (a blood circulation problem), which makes it all the more important that I have a good electric blanket that can keep me warm all year round.
 I tested all of them in my own home for months before bringing you this list.

 I used each blanket as specified, as an under-blanket on the best mattress or as a throw over our best duvet or to snuggle with on the sofa - and judged whether I noticed a real improvement using it.
-For each blanket, I looked at the following factors:
+To regulate how we test electric blankets for each one, I looked at the following factors:

 - Safety features: Did it have an auto shut-off in case I forgot to switch it off or hadn't set another timer?